Shelob9/wordpress-plugin/README.md

 - [Documentation](https://shelob9.github.io/wordpress-plugin#everything)

 ### Basic

 This version has less things, it does not use Yarn workspace or Typescript or composer.
-It generates one PHP file that can load JS/CSS and a WordPress-friendly webpack that can have any number of entry points.
+It generates one PHP file that can load JS/CSS and a WordPress-friendly webpack config for a React-powered admin interface and a block.

 - [Documentation](https://shelob9.github.io/wordpress-plugin#basic)